simonpcouch/forested/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

-* This is a new release.
+* First note: this is a new release.
+* Second note: "Possibly misspelled words in DESCRIPTION: FIA (16:7, 16:29)."
+  The full text of this abbreviation is introduced in the preceding line and the spelling is intended.

 ## Notes